LaLola (Philippine TV series)

 LaLola is a Philippine television drama fantasy comedy series broadcast by GMA Network.
 The series is based on a 2007 Argentine television series of the same title.
 Directed by Dominic Zapata and Jun Lana, it stars Rhian Ramos and JC de Vera.
-It premiered on October 13, 2008 on the network's Telebabad line up replacing Ako si Kim Samsoon.
+It premiered on October 13, 2008 on the network's Telebabad line up.
 The series concluded on February 6, 2009 with a total of 85 episodes.

 Premise

 Lazaro "Lalo" Lobregat is the president of Distelleria Lobregat.
 He is regarded as the metro's most eligible bachelor not to mention, a heartbreaker.
 He is a little bit insensitive about some things especially about the feelings of women.
 There is still a bit of conscience in him, but he is too preoccupied to notice his "inner good" because of his cool cars and hot chicks.
 But when his ex-fling Ada Romina killed herself because of him, everything in his perfect life will change.
 Sera Romina, Ada's sister is furious.
 All she knows is that he must pay.
 Unknown to Lalo, Sera and Ada are babaylans, magical beings that could conjure curses and spells with the power of the moon.
 With a cursed kiss from Sera, Lalo changes into a woman in a snap.
 Since nobody will believe his overnight sex change, except for his closet gay best friend Gary, he passes himself as Lola, Lalo's steady girlfriend, to which everyone has a hard time believing.
 With a new body, he finds out how hard it is to be a woman, experiencing the same chauvinism he used to inflict on women.
 With each passing day, every inch of Lalo starts to fade, physically and emotionally, and starts to develop real female characteristics like menstruation.
 As if that's not hard enough, she starts to develop feelings to Lalo's office mate and complete opposite, Facundo Diaz.
 He also discovers the deep dark secrets of Distelleria Lobregat and his identity, not to mention an angry babaylan magically trying to destroy her even more.